 It focuses on how well-perceived a business is through the eyes of its customers and employees.

 In simple terms, NPS is the business equivalent of the lesson most of us were taught as children: Treat unto others as you would have them treat you.

-- Fred Reichheld – A business strategist with specialization in loyalty marketing and loyalty marketing model
+- Fred Reichheld – A business strategist specializing in loyalty marketing and loyalty marketing model

-- Bain & Co – A global management consultancy that offers business consultancy services to public and private enterprises as well as for not-for-profits
+- Bain & Co – A global management consultancy that offers business consultancy services to public and private enterprises as well as to not-for-profits

 - Satmetrix – An experience management software provider